-This comes down to personal preference but keep in mind the longer you cook a vegetable, the more nutrients are lost in your boiling water.
-This is why steaming is very healthy, because very little nutrients are lost compared to boiling.
+Keep in mind the longer you cook a vegetable, the more nutrients are lost in your boiling water.
+This is why steaming is healthier than boiling because very few nutrients are lost compared to boiling.

 - 400 g green asparagus try to pick the fattest ones with a bright green colour

 - 3 tbsp mayonaise for keto, find a mayo without added sugar

 - Bring a large pot of salted water to a boil.
 Remove the thick woody part at the end of the asparagus with a knife and discard (about 1 inch/3cm off the bottom).
 With a small knife begin to remove the tiny leaves on the stalks or peel with a speed peeler.